 - Whitney Capps

 The pastoral answer (he mentions in the end) is when tragedy hits us, it hurts.
 Sometimes so much so that we feel like we can't go on.
 But, know that the Lord is there to help us through it.
 He knows how you feel.
-He really does, because He himself came down and became human through Jesus.
+Remember, Jesus was not only 100% God, but also, 100% man.

-Pray and even "yell" if you need to!
+Pray or even yell if you need to.
 God knows your pain.
-Let Him in and let Him help.
+Let Him in.
+Let Him help.

 There will be times in our lives when God will put us on a "need to know" basis.